Japan cautiously moves toward stern response to Russia after years of trying to improve relations

 Those actions include economic sanctions unveiled on Wednesday — before Russia’s attack — which included suspending the issuance of visas and freezing assets of individuals connected to the breakaway regions of Donetsk and Luhansk, banning imports and exports for the two regions, and banning the sale of Russian sovereign debt in Japan.

 These sanctions, again, appear to be largely symbolic.
 Several analysts struggled to identify whether, or how much, Russian debt is issued in Japan.
-The visa ban on the breakaway regions is largely moot since Japan currently is not issuing any visas to foreigners due to its coronavirus border lockdown.
+The visa ban on the breakaway regions is largely moot because Japan is not issuing any visas to foreigners during its coronavirus border lockdown.

 Japan has also agreed to send surplus liquefied natural gas reserves to European countries that depend on Russia for the supply and has pledged at least $100 million in emergency loans for Ukraine to show support.